akreienbring/s-central/README.md

 ![Users](screens/Users.png)

 ## Thanks! ##
-to the [Minimal Dashbard](https://minimal-kit-react.vercel.app/) project: Without it things would have been much harder!
+to the [Minimal Dashbard](https://minimal-kit-react.vercel.app/) project: Without it, things would have been much harder!